 Unfortunately, property owners don’t always comply with laws that are meant to protect all of us.
 If a property owner fails to keep a building, pool, or their land in a safe condition, it may result in terrible injuries or even death.

-If you or one of your loved ones was injured on defective property, or if one of your loved ones became a victim of wrongful death, you may be able to hold the wrongdoer accountable and recover compensation by filing a claim or lawsuit with assistance from an experienced premises liability attorney in Philadelphia.
-To talk about your Pennsylvania or New Jersey personal injury claim in a free and confidential legal consultation, call the Wieand Law Firm at 1(800) 481-5206.
+If you or one of your loved ones were injured on a defective property, or if one of your loved ones became a victim of wrongful death, you may be able to hold the wrongdoer accountable and recover compensation by filing a claim or lawsuit with assistance from an experienced premises liability attorney in Philadelphia.
+To talk about your Pennsylvania or New Jersey personal injury claim in a free and confidential legal consultation, call the Wieand Law Firm at (877) 654-3887.